bakkeby/dmenu-flexipatch/README.md

 ### Changelog:

-2021-05-17 - Added the restrict return, no sort and plain-prompt (listfullwidth) patches
+2021-05-17 - Added the restrict return, no sort, gridnav and plain-prompt (listfullwidth) patches

 2021-05-15 - Added the tsv and printindex patches